-- on the AggregateEU platform: companies interested in providing services to other buyers as central buyers will be listed on the AggregateEU platform following a call for expression of interest organised by Prisma.
-Buyers registering on the AggregateEU platform, interested in these services, would need to contact one of the central buyers and enter into a contractual relationship with it, preferably before placing demand on the platform.
+- on the AggregateEU platform: companies interested in providing services to other buyers as central buyers are listed on the AggregateEU platform following a call for expression of interest organised by Prisma.
+Buyers registering on the AggregateEU platform, interested in these services, need to contact one of the central buyers and enter into a contractual relationship with it, preferably before placing demand on the platform

 As a next step, after the tender has taken place, the Central Buyer would enter into negotiations and sign gas sale and purchase agreements (GSPAs) with upstream gas suppliers in order to match the volume, profile and timing of the aggregated gas demand of its customers.

-Companies participating in this model would join the platform - where their demand would be aggregated - and they would participate in tenders using the AggregateEU platform.
+Companies participating in this model can join the platform - where their demand is aggregated - and they participate in tenders using the AggregateEU platform.

-Company cooperation frameworks for the joint purchase of gas must be compliant with the EU competition rules.
-According to the EU competition law regime, companies cooperating for the joint purchase of gas shall self-assess the compliance of the consortia with competition rules.
+Company cooperation frameworks using the joint purchasing mechanism must be compliant with the EU competition rules.
 The Commission has issued extensive guidance to assist companies in this process, such as the Guidelines for the assessment of horizontal cooperation agreements (currently under review) and the Guidelines on Vertical Restraints.

-In the context of the implementation of the emergency regulation, the Commission stands ready to assist companies willing to jointly purchase gas to ensure compliance with competition rules of their joint purchasing arrangements.
+In the context of the implementation of the emergency regulation, the Commission stands ready to assist companies willing to use the joint purchasing mechanism to ensure compliance with competition rules of their joint purchasing arrangements.
 Namely, the Commission stands ready to assist interested companies and their legal counsels through informal guidance, including a guidance letter under the Commission Notice on informal guidance relating to novel or unresolved questions concerning Articles 101 and 102 of the Treaty on the Functioning of the European Union that arise in individual cases (“Notice on Informal Guidance”) based on a reasoned request pursuant to paragraphs 10 to 12 of the Notice on Informal Guidance.

-Competition rules will apply to information exchanges taking place in the framework of joint purchasing of gas.
+Competition rules apply to information exchanges taking place in the framework of the joint purchasing mechanism.

 Commercially sensitive information should only be exchanged bilaterally between the agent/shipper on behalf or the central buyer, on the one hand, and their respective individual customers, on the other hand.
 These bilateral exchanges should be limited to what is necessary for the purposes of negotiating and implementing the respective gas purchase agreements.